gioadorno/gitclean-bash/README.md

 ```
 ./clean.sh dashboard-feature-branch
 ```
-Will perform both the Rebase and Reset
+Will perform both the Rebase and Reset function